5 Ways to Stop Your Dog from Being Frightened during a Storm

 18 December 2017

-Why some dogs are afraid of storm is difficult to say.
+Why some dogs are afraid of storms is difficult to say.
 However, owners of dogs that are afraid of thunderstorm are rarely mistaken about the cause of their dog’s behavior.
-In many cases, dogs show signs of panic even before thestorm has arrived, because of their keen sense of hearing and ability to sense pressure changes.
+In many cases, dogs show signs of panic even before the storm has arrived, because of their keen sense of hearing and ability to sense pressure changes in the atmosphere.

 - Excessive salivation